Ready to get help? Call (855)972-9760 Request A Call

 How can you help the person you love if he says No?

 Many parents, spouses, and friends of addicts wish they could commit the person in question to an institution to detox and get rehabilitated.
-However, pursuing involuntary commitment may be more complicated than you realize.
+However, pursuing involuntary or forced commitment may be more complicated than you realize.

 Here are five things you need to know about how to have someone committed to rehab for drug addiction.